Ngonal/IT-Lab-Portfolio/Layer 1 - Physical/README.md

 # Layer 1 - Physical

-## Core Function
+## Overview
-Defines the electrical, optical, and mechanical characteristics of the transmission medium.
+The Physical Layer (Layer 1) defines the electrical, optical, and mechanical characteristics of the transmission medium.
 It converts digital frames into signals—electrical voltages, light pulses, or radio frequencies—suitable for propagation across copper cabling, fiber optic strands, or wireless spectrum.
 This layer specifies physical connectors, pinouts, signaling rates, and line coding schemes, while devices such as repeaters and hubs regenerate signals to extend physical reach.

-## Overview
-The Physical Layer defines the electrical, mechanical, and procedural specifications for transmitting raw bits over a physical medium.
 This section focuses on hardware connectivity, signaling standards, and interface configuration.

 # Labs